To Be Announced: Refinement modal logics

 \subsection{Refinement epistemic logic}

 The semantics of the refinement quantifier depend on the class of models it quantifies over.
 In particular, quantifying over models from the class ${\mathcal K}$ is different from quantifying over models from the class $\mathcal S5$, a class of interest as the $\Box_a$ modalities then represent knowledge.
-The semantics is straightforward.
+The semantics are straightforward.
 Let $M$ be an $\mathcal S5$ model, $s \in \Domain(M)$ and $\phi \in \lang(\Dia,\lumis)$, then But the axiomatization is not straightforward.
-The axiomatization of refinement modal logic on models with particular frame properties is not a conservative extension of the axiomatization with respect to $\mathcal K$.
-The axiom {\bf A4} above is unsound on class $\mathcal S5$.
+The axiomatization of refinement modal logic on models with particular frame properties does not extend the axiomatization with respect to $\mathcal K$.
+Indeed, the axiom $(**)$ above is unsound on class $\mathcal S5$.